Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Case studies

-In order to assess the performance of the models as a function of the number of basis functions and number of knots, different models with different number of basis functions for the HSGP model, and different number of knots for the spline model, have been fitted.
-Figure \ref{ch5_fig11_MSE_exI_inter} shows the standardized root mean squared error (SRMSE) for interpolation and extrapolating data as a function of the number of basis functions and knots.
-The SRMSE is computed against the data-generating model.
-From Figures \ref{ch5_fig10_Posteriors_exI} and \ref{ch5_fig11_MSE_exI_inter}, it is seen that the HSGP method yield a good approximation of the exact GP model for both interpolation and extrapolation.
-However, the spline model does not extrapolate data properly.
-Both models show roughly similar interpolating performance.
+Figure~\ref{fig10_time_exI} shows both the standardized root mean squared error (SRMSE) of the models for the sample data and the computational times in seconds per iteration (iteration of the HMC sampling method), as a function of the number of basis functions $m$, for the HSGP model, and knots, for the spline model.
+Both the HSGP and splines models show roughly similar performance at sample data.
+The HSGP method yields a good approximation of the exact GP model for both interpolation and extrapolation.
+However, the spline model does not extrapolate data properly (Figure~\ref{fig9_Posteriors_exI}).

-Figure~\ref{ch5_fig11_time_exI} shows computational times, in seconds per iteration (iteration of the HMC sampling method), as a function of the number of basis functions $m$, for the HSGP model, and knots, for the spline model.
 The HSGP model is on average roughly 400 times faster than the exact GP and 10 times faster than the spline model for this particular model and data.
 Also, it is seen that the computation time increases slowly as a function of the number of basis functions.